Old Town Belton Redevelopment

 The Old Town Belton Redevelopment Plan (pursuant to Chapter 353) is an incentive policy that grants real property tax abatement in exchange for substantial property improvements.
 Substantial property improvements include but are not limited to driveway and sidewalk work, a new roof, new siding, new windows, etc. Improvements must elevate the appearance and structures of the applicant's property as a whole.

-All projects must be approved by the Old Town Belton Redevelopment Corporation (OTBRC) Board and City Council prior to implementation.
+All projects must be approved by the Old Town Belton Redevelopment Corporation (OTBRC) Board and City Council prior to the start of any repairs or construction associated with the scope of work.

 Approved projects are eligible for 90% real property tax abatement for up to 15 years or the cost of improvements, whichever comes first.
 Each level has a different investment threshold, guidelines and abatement value.
 Real property tax abatement is trigger after the approved project is complete.